The dynamic duo – video

 If you’ve got this far, you won’t be surprised to learn that this is exactly how we manage the Allan Gray Australia Balanced Fund.
 It’s a diversified fund with the flexibility to drive long term returns.
 To find out more visit our Fund page or contact your local BDM.

 Past performance is not a reliable indicator of future performance.
 There are risks involved with investing and the value of your investments may fall as well as rise.
-This represents Allan Gray Australia Pty Limited and Orbis Investment Advisory Pty Limited’s view at a point in time and may provide reasoning or rationale on why we bought or sold a particular security for the Allan Gray or Orbis Funds or our clients.
+This represents Allan Gray Australia Pty Limited’s views at a point in time and may provide reasoning or rationale on why we bought or sold a particular security for the Allan Gray Funds or our clients.
 We may take the opposite view/position from that stated, as our view may change.
-If this article is authored by Orbis, it does not prohibit the Orbis Funds from dealing in the securities before or after this article is published.
-This article constitutes general advice or information only and not personal financial product, tax, legal, or investment advice.
+This insight is not an offer or recommendation, constitutes general advice or information only and not personal financial product, tax, legal, or investment advice.
 It does not take into account the specific investment objectives, financial situation or individual needs of any particular person and may not be appropriate for you.
 We have tried to ensure that the information here is accurate in all material respects, but cannot guarantee that it is.

-You should consider the relevant funds’ Product Disclosure Statement (PDS) or Information Memorandum (IM), as applicable, before acquiring, holding or disposing units in the Allan Gray or Orbis Funds.
-The PDS or IM can be obtained from www.orbis.com.au and www.allangray.com.au.
-Target Market Determinations (TMDs) for the Allan Gray products can be found at allangray.com.au/PDS-TMD-documents, while TMDs for the Orbis Funds can be found at www.orbis.com.au on the ‘Forms’ page under ‘How to Invest’.
+You should consider the relevant Product Disclosure Statement (PDS) before acquiring, holding or disposing of units in an Allan Gray Fund.
+The PDSs, Target Market Determinations (TMDs) and Minimum Disclosure Documents for South African investors (MDDs) can be obtained from our Forms & Documents page.
 Each TMD sets out who an investment in the relevant Allan Gray or Orbis Funds might be appropriate for and the circumstances that trigger a review of the TMD.

 Managed investment schemes are generally medium to long-term investments.
 They are traded at prevailing prices and the value of units may go down as well as up.
 There are risks with investing the Fund and there is no guarantee of repayment of capital or return on your investment.
 Subject to relevant disclosure documents, managed investments can engage in borrowing and securities lending.
 A schedule of fees and charges is available in the PDS.